mattermost/mattermost-handbook/company/about-mattermost/business-model.md

 ## Mattermost Free / Open Source

-The free/open source version of Mattermost is built for **developers** as an innovative, flexible, high trust collaboration platform that accelerates the productivity and agile workflows of a tight-knit team, including the following features:
+The free/open source version of Mattermost is built for **developers** as an innovative, flexible, high trust collaboration platform that accelerates the productivity and agile workflows of a tight-knit team, and includes the following features:

 ### Channels